ReactJS setting up development environment

-To run any React application, we must have NodeJS installed in our PC.
+To run any React application, we must have NodeJS installed on our PC.
 So, the very first step will be to install NodeJS.

 npm install -g create-react-app

 Now after successfully installing the boilerplate the next thing we will do is create our React app.
-We can use the create-react-app command for creating an app in React.
+We can use the create-react-app command for creating an app to React.

-Step 3: Create a react app.
+Step 3: Create a React app.
 Now to create an app we will use the boilerplate we installed.
-Below command will create an app named myapp.
+The below command will create an app named myapp.

 The above statement will create a new directory named myapp inside your current directory with a bunch of files needed to successfully run a React app.